 The trail is strenuous!
 Hikers gain approximately 1,000 feet of elevation with every mile.
 Allow at least 6-8 hours for the hike.
 Although the view from the top is well worth the effort, you need not hike all the way to the top to experience the wonders of this trail.
-A short hike up the trail affords impressive views of the valley floor and Exit Glacier's terminus.
+Even a short hike up the trail affords impressive views of the valley floor and Exit Glacier's terminus.

 Stay on the trail.
 Alpine vegetation is extremely fragile.
 Careless hikers who cut switchbacks, along with frequent summer rains, cause tremendous erosion.
 Volunteers help restore and maintain this trail every year.
 Please respect their hard work by sticking to the trail.